pennal/addresses/README.md

 ## Once you are done 🎓

-When you are done with your work please raise a pull request.
-In order to match the PR with your application please provide your full name as a PR comment.
+When you are done with your work please please give `saw303` access to your private fork repository and send me the link to the repository at silvio@onstructive.ch.
 Thank you.

 ## Questions ❔